vikashg/amazon-bedrock-agents-healthcare-lifesciences/README.md

 Library of specialized agents for different R&D workflows
 ## Multi-agent collaboration
 Framework for agent collaboration and knowledge sharing.
 End to end example for cancer biomarker discovery
-## Deployment
-One-click deployment of infrastructure and interactive interface for human-agent chat
 ## Evaluation
 Methods for assessing agent performance and result quality.
 End to end example for cancer biomarker discovery